 Sushi bowls are an ideal way to load up on nutritious plant-based foods.
 You can add whatever vegetables you like, and leave out the ones you don’t.
 Where possible, aim for a green and an orange vegetable; if you can fit in a purple vegetable, that’s even better!

-To get a rainbow of colours, this vegan sushi bowl recipe calls for using an orange (carrot), purple (cabbage), and three green (cucumber, edamame and avocado) vegetables.
-There is also nori, which is black in colour and is a type of seaweed.
+To get a rainbow of colors, this vegan sushi bowl recipe calls for using an orange (carrot), purple (cabbage), and three green (cucumber, edamame and avocado) vegetables.
+There is also nori, which is black in color and is a type of seaweed.

 Baked Tofu: Vegan High-Protein Sushi

 I love to marinate tofu before baking it, but I don’t always think ahead or have the time to do this.
-Luckily, my back up plan is a tofu “recipe” that is just as delicious, but takes no time at all to prepare.
-Recipe is in quotes because making this tofu is so quick and easy, and with just 2 ingredients, it doesn’t really deserve to be called a recipe.
+Luckily, my back up plan is a tofu recipe that is just as delicious, but takes no time at all to prepare.

 All I do is coat extra firm tofu slices with a thin brushing of hoisin sauce.
 Hoisin sauce is usually vegan, although you should read the label if this is a concern for you.
-Hoisin sauce is a sweet and flavourful sauce sometimes referred to as an Asian barbecue sauce.
-It is delicious when baked into tofu and adds a lot of flavour to this vegan sushi bowl recipe.
+Hoisin sauce is a sweet and flavorful sauce sometimes referred to as an Asian barbecue sauce.
+It’s delicious when baked into tofu and adds a lot of flavor to this vegan sushi bowl recipe.

-Sweet Soy Ginger Sauce: Complement your Healthy Vegan Sushi Bowl
+Sweet Soy Ginger Sauce: Complement your Vegan Sushi Bowl

 In the past I would pour soy sauce onto my sushi bowl and call it a day.
 Then I discovered sriracha mayo, and that became by go-to sauce because the creamy and spicy tang was amazing along with salty soy sauce.
-However, when making this recipe, I knew I wanted to present a sauce option that was a bit healthier than mayonnaise.
-Not that there is anything wrong with using sriracha mayo in a sushi bowl, it’s just that I knew I could come up with something even tastier.
+However, when making this recipe, I knew I wanted to present a sauce option that was more nutritionally balanced than mayonnaise.
+Not that there is anything wrong with using sriracha mayo in a sushi bowl, but I knew I could come up with something even tastier.

-This sweet soy ginger sauce has an amazing balance of flavours.
-It’s not completely whole-foods based, but is a lower calorie option compared to mayonnaise and offers far more flavour than plain soy sauce.
-I will forever love the taste of sesame oil; it is by far the tastiest oil in my opinion, and can elevate the flavour of any dish.
-Along with the ginger and a bit of sweetness from maple syrup, you really can’t go wrong with this sweet soy ginger sauce for your epic vegan sushi bowl.
+This sweet soy ginger sauce has an amazing balance of flavors.
+I will forever love the taste of sesame oil; it is by far the tastiest oil in my opinion, and can elevate the flavor of any dish.
+Along with the ginger and some sweetness from maple syrup, you really can’t go wrong with this sweet soy ginger sauce for your epic vegan sushi bowl.